ibid/ibid/man/ibid-knab-import.1.md

 	connected to.

 *config-file*
-:	If siupplied, this is configuration file is used for locating the Ibid's
+:	If supplied, this is configuration file is used for locating the Ibid's
 	database rather than **ibid.ini**.

 # FILES